 China’s new cyber-court in the city of Hangzhou started hearing cases on August 18, 2017.
-This court exclusively deals with e-commerce and Internet-related cases, and has the ability to handle all aspects of a case online from the beginning to the end.
+This court exclusively deals with e-commerce and Internet-related cases, and has the ability to handle all aspects of a case online from the beginning to the end (link to the article).

 Hangzhou has been dubbed the “capital of Chinese e-commerce”, and is the home for companies such as Alibaba.
 The courts in Hangzhou have seen a dramatic increase in e-commerce cases over the past few years, from 600 in 2013 to over 10,000 in 2016.